 What are the Potential Risks of a mini nose job?

-A mini nose job is a safe surgery but it is not risk-free.
+A mini nose job is a low risk surgery but it is not risk-free.
 Like all surgical procedures, it is associated with potential risks and complications.
 Your doctor will talk you through these risks and complications and will teach you appropriate steps to avoid them

 Potential risks and complications associated include: